apache/arrow/docs/source/java/substrait.rst

 Plans can reference data in files via URIs, or "named tables" that must be provided along with the plan.

-Here is an example of a Java program that queries a Parquet file using Java Substrait (this example use `Java Substrait`_ project to compile a SQL query to a Substrait plan):
+Here is an example of a Java program that queries a Parquet file using Java Substrait (this example use `Substrait Java`_ project to compile a SQL query to a Substrait plan):

 .. code-block:: Java